Simonso-dev/scada-sim/README.md

 ## Disclaimer
 This repository is provided **strictly for educational and research purposes**.
 The examples and demonstrations of attacks are intended to help developers, security professionals, and students understand vulnerabilities and improve defensive measures.

-**Do not use this code or information for illegal, unethical, or unauthorized activities.** The author(s) assume no responsibility for misuse.
+**Do not use this code or information for illegal, unethical, or unauthorized activities.** We assume no responsibility for misuse.
 By using this repository, you agree to comply with all applicable laws and regulations.

 ## Before you get started
 This system is made to be run on linux and has been specifically tested on Ubuntu 24.04.1